pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 ordinary 8 1/2" x 11" mimeotype stencil,
 except with formats requiring 600 or 700 words to a page, which require an 8 1/2" x 14" stencil.
-In each case the cost figure is given under two alternative&nbsp;{%- include pagebreak.html canvas=124 -%}&nbsp;
+In each case the cost figure is given under two alternative {% include pagebreak.html canvas=124 %}

 TABLE XIX